 But when you’re not the sole owner anymore, when you decide to form a partnership with other investors, things get complicated from a legal standpoint.

 This is when federal and state securities laws can start to govern your every action, from how you structure an offering to how you manage the property.
-Just because you have real estate experience doesn’t mean you know all there is to know about the law.
+Just because you have real estate experience doesn’t mean you know all there is to know about the Securities Act.

 Not having counsel means willingly risking creating an offering that’s unsuitable for the type of investors you have in mind.
 You risk not being compliant with certain requirements and therefore not qualifying for Regulation D exemptions.